postgresml/korvus/README.md

 ### 📋 Prerequisites

-To use Korvus, you need a PostgreSQL database with pgml and pgvector installed.
+To use Korvus, you need a Postgres database with pgml and pgvector installed.
 You have two options:

-1. **Self-hosted**: Set up your own PostgreSQL database with pgml and pgvector.
+1. **Self-hosted**: Set up your own database with pgml and pgvector.
    - For instructions, see our [self-hosting guide]().

-2. **Hosted Service**: Use our managed PostgreSQL service with pgml and pgvector pre-installed.
+2. **Hosted Service**: Use our managed Postgres service with pgml and pgvector pre-installed.
    - [Sign up for PostgresML Cloud](https://postgresml.org/signup).

 ### 🏁 Quick Start